In Our Blood (film)

-In Our Blood is a 2024 American found footage horror film directed by Pedro Kos and written by Mallory Westfall.
+In Our Blood is a 2024 American found footage horror thriller film directed by Pedro Kos and written by Mallory Westfall.
 It stars Brittany O'Grady, E. J. Bonilla, Krisha Fairchild and Alanna Ubach.

 In Our Blood had its world premiere at the Fantasia International Film Festival on July 31, 2024, and was released in the United States on October 24, 2025.

 Premise

 A filmmaker teams up with a cinematographer to shoot a documentary of her reuniting with her mother.
 Once she suddenly goes missing, the two must piece together clues to find her.